 Digital Object Identifier (DOI)

 Xu, Shujun; Liu, Guilan; Bao, Xiaoming; Wu, Jie; Li, Shaomin; Zheng, Bangxu; Anwyl, Roger; and Wang, Qinwen, "Rosiglitazone Prevents Amyloid-Î² Oligomer-Induced Impairment Of Synapse Formation And Plasticity Via Increasing Dendrite And Spine Mitochondrial Number" (2014).
-Neurobiology.
+Translational Neuroscience.
 466.